 This applies whether you’re upgrading to a larger flat or downsizing to a smaller flat.

-Should I Pay For My BTO With CPF Or Cash?
+3) Should I Pay for My BTO With CPF or Cash?

 Most Singaporeans would automatically defer to using their CPF to pay for their monthly instalments.

-First and foremost, you need to understand that our CPF is a social security system that helps Singaporeans set aside savings for retirement.
+First, you need to understand that our Central Provident Fund (CPF) is a social security system that helps Singaporeans set aside savings for retirement.

-This means that if you use your CPF to pay for your flat, you’ll need to return the principal as well as any accrued interest (2.5%) which you would’ve earned if the principal were not withdrawn from your CPF account.
+So if you used your CPF to pay for your flat, you’ll need to return the principal as well as any accrued interest (2.5%) which you would’ve earned if the principal were not withdrawn from your CPF account.